joergen7/cre/README.md

 `[E-recv]`

 The notion of reduction n does not appear directly in the reduction relation anymore (we use it only in a side condition to identify redexes in `E-send`).
 This reflects the fact that the notion of reduction is applied by the worker and, thus, never explicitly appears in the way reduction is performed in the client.

+In real applications, we let the client perform some reductions and defer the "number crunching" to the workers.
+In this example, however, we have the CRE workers do *all* reductions.

 ### A CRE Application from the Reduction Semantics